ha100/thor.nvim/README.md

 - [x] extract variable visual block to top of a file (specify settings via templates)
 - [x] toggle private/public visibility
 - [x] add MARK & sourcery anotations to types extracted to new file
+- [x] update type initializer after the properties has been added/removed to the type
+- [ ] auto-insert cases to TCA reducers after they have been added to Action enum

 ## 📦 Installation<a name="installation"></a>

 ### Requirements<a name="requirements"></a>

-    treesitter - to extract code via AST
+    treesitter - to extract code via AST sourcery - to automatically update swift type initializer after type properties have changed

 ### Setup Using Lazy<a name="lazy"></a>